-Discharges that would adversely affect a listed endangered or threatened species or its critical habitat are not authorized by this general permit.
-Federal requirements related to endangered species apply to all TPDES permitted activities, and site-specific controls may be required to ensure that protection of endangered or threatened species is achieved.
+Discharges that would adversely affect a listed endangered or threatened aquatic or aquatic-dependent species or its critical habitat are not authorized by this permit, unless the requirements of the Endangered Species Act are satisfied.
+Federal requirements related to endangered species apply to all TPDES permitted discharges and site-specific controls may be required to ensure that protection of endangered or threatened species is achieved.
+If a permittee has concerns over potential impacts to listed species, the permittee may contact TCEQ for additional information.

-C. Deadlines for Obtaining Authorization
+Section C. Deadlines for Obtaining Authorization